In the first place (and in the first person).

 These are not just jobs, they're experience.

 I've served . . .
 I mean, spent time working full-time for ad agencies, design studios, corporate art departments (consumer goods and industrial), and a service bureau.
-I have accumulated a wealth of knowledge in the use of QuarkXPress¨ for page layout and production, Adobe¨ Illustrator¨ for creating graphics and illustrations, Photoshop¨ for scanning and image editing, and Adobe GoLiveª for web site development.
+I have accumulated a wealth of knowledge in page layout and production, creating graphics and illustrations, and image editing.

-I've also learned a little about design, typography, pre-press, and print/web production along the way.
+I've also learned a lot about design, typography, pre-press, and print/web production along the way.
 I'm guessing that you can think of ways that all this might be useful to you.